 Read more about celiac disease symptoms in women.

 Like other autoimmune diseases, celiac disease is often diagnosed more often in women than men.
-In fact, women in the general population are diagnosed with celiac disease two to three times more often than men.
+Women in the general population are diagnosed with celiac disease two to three times more often than men.
 Current research indicates that 60% to 70% of those diagnosed with celiac disease are women.

 Read more about celiac disease prevalence in women.

-2018 study, published in the journal, Human Reproduction, shows how critical it is for physicians to consider undiagnosed celiac disease when a woman has reproductive problems.
+A 2018 study published in the journal Human Reproduction shows how critical it is for physicians to consider undiagnosed celiac disease when a woman has reproductive problems.

 If you have struggled with fertility difficulties, ask your doctor to be tested for celiac disease.
 It is well-known that it is best to catch celiac disease as early as possible since the diagnosis and treatment can significantly improve a person’s overall well-being.

 Blood tests are the first step in a diagnosis of celiac disease.
-Your doctor should order one or more of a series of blood tests to measure the body’s response to gluten.
+Your doctor should order blood tests to measure the body’s response to gluten.

 Currently, recommended tests include: